-Often, genealogical brick walls tend to be resolved, although often no as speedily as one would like.
-This sections is designed to share with you the individual stories which have constituted a long-lasting brickwall in my own research.
+Often, genealogical brick walls tend to be resolved, although sometimes not as speedily as one would like.
+This sections is designed to share with you the individual stories which have constituted a long-lasting brick wall in my own research.
 Can you solve any of these family mysteries?

-Ann Williams – the mystery of her origins and first marriage
+Ann Williams – the mystery of her origins and first marriage (SOLVED!!!)

 Elizabeth Symonds – parentage and origins?

 Born presumably in 1719, Elizabeth Symonds married William Allen on 9 October 1751 in Colwall.
 Transcripts by Herefordshire Family History Society indicate no information on the bride’s place of origin; therefore, she may have been from Colwall, or elsewhere.
 The couple had the following children: Richard (1752), Elizabeth (1753), William (1755), John (1757), Joseph (1759), Thomas (1760) and Peggy (1762).
 It is possible that the name of any of their children reflected Elizabeth’s parents’ names, given that her husband’s parents were called Richard and Margaret.
 In any case, Elizabeth died on 15 November 1795 and was buried in Colwall, being survived by her husband.
 Her headstone says she was 76 years old, and confirms she was the wife of William Allen (cordwainer), of Evendine, Colwall.